top of page

 Khongor Sand Dunes

 Head to the Khongor sand dunes (4-5 hour drive), which stretch out over the arid Gobi to form some of the longest sand dunes in the country.
 Along the way, you'll see lone gers and nomad families still living as they have for hundreds of years.
 Picnic lunch.
-After visiting the sand dunes, visit a camel farm.
+After visiting the sand dunes, visit a camel farm (camel ride optional, at your own risk).
 Dinner and overnight in a ger camp.

 Image by Patrick Schneider